UK Treasury chief delays detailing new economic plans | Business

 - United Kingdom

-UK Treasury Chief Jeremy Hunt on Wednesday delayed a statement on the country's economic affairs until November 17, giving the new government of Prime Minister Rishi Sunak a chance to offer a reset on policies meant to stabilise Britain's finances after his predecessor's sweeping tax cuts triggered market upheaval.
+UK Treasury chief Jeremy Hunt on Wednesday delayed his much-anticipated economic statement until November 17, giving new Prime Minister Rishi Sunak a chance to weigh in on policies meant to stabilise the country's finances after his predecessor's tax-cutting plans triggered market upheaval.

-The plan will now be a full budget, with supervision by the independent Office of Budget Responsibility.
-The economic statement was originally set to be announced on Halloween.
+The statement will now include a full budget and analysis of its impact on government debt and borrowing by the independent Office of Budget Responsibility.
+It was originally set to be announced on Halloween.

-"I want to confirm that it will demonstrate debt falling over the medium term, which is really important for people to understand,'' Hunt said in a pooled broadcast clip.

-"But it's also extremely important that that statement is based on the most accurate possible economic forecasts and forecasts of public finances.''
-The timing of the statement means that the Bank of England will deliver its ruling on interest rates before the government details its new economic plan.
-The interest rate decision is due on November 3.
+“I want to confirm that it will demonstrate debt falling over the medium term, which is really important for people to understand,?
+Hunt said in a pooled broadcast clip.
+“But it's also extremely important that that statement is based on the most accurate possible economic forecasts and forecasts of public finances.”
+Hunt's announcement comes a day after Sunak took office, replacing former Prime Minister Liz Truss after she was forced to step down after just six weeks.
+Truss' decision to announce 105 billion pounds (USD 116 billion) in tax cuts and spending increases without saying how she would pay for them sparked concerns about soaring public debt that drove the pound to record lows, fuelled turmoil on bond markets and increased mortgage costs for millions of people.

+Financial markets have recovered since Hunt became Treasury chief two weeks ago and threw out most of Truss' economic plan.
+The British currency and government bonds held on to recent gains after the economic statement was delayed, suggesting investors are willing to give Hunt time to make sure he and Sunak agree on the new government's economic policies.

+The delay means the Bank of England will have to make its next interest rate decision before it knows the details of the government's tax and spending plans.
+The central bank is expected to raise rates for an eighth consecutive meeting on November 3 as it tries to rein in inflation that is running at a 40-year high of 10.1 per cent.

-Hunt said he discussed the move with Bank of England Gov. Andrew Bailey on Tuesday night, adding that Bailey "understands the reasons for doing that, and I'll continue to work very closely with him".
+Hunt said he discussed the delay with Bank of England Gov. Andrew Bailey on Tuesday night.
+“He understands the reason for doing that, and I'll continue to work very closely with him,” Hunt said.

-Sunak took over Tuesday from former Prime Minister Liz Truss, whose tenure was scarred by fiscal turmoil.
-Her economic policies threatened the country's financial stability, driving the pound to record lows, sparking chaos on bond markets and increasing mortgage costs for millions of people.

-Though Truss took office amid a cost-of-living crisis, the war in Ukraine and the lingering effects of the COVID-19 pandemic, her decision to announce 105 billion pounds (USD 116 billion) in tax cuts and spending increases without providing details on how she would pay for them unnerved investors, who warned of soaring public debt.

-That undermined confidence in the government's ability to pay its bills and raised questions about the economic credentials of a new prime minister who took office after a deeply divisive contest to lead the governing Conservative Party.

-In taking charge on Tuesday, Sunak pledged to tackle economic issues head on.
-He announced he would retain Hunt, who had been appointed by Truss to steady the markets two weeks ago.
+The government is trying to restore its economic credibility and rebuild investor confidence as it faces a cost-of-living crisis, the fallout from the war in Ukraine and the lingering effects of the COVID-19 pandemic.
+Hunt has said that doing so will require both tax increases and spending cuts.
+Delaying the budget statement is the best way to ensure that the decisions the government makes “are ones that stand the test of time and give us the best chance of giving people security over their mortgages, over their jobs, over the cost-of-living concerns that everyone has,” Hunt said.

-He also acknowledged the scale of his challenge as well as the scepticism of a British public alarmed at the state of the economy and weary of a Conservative Party soap opera that has chewed through two prime ministers in as many months.
+When he took charge Tuesday, Sunak acknowledged the scale of the challenge, as well as the skepticism of a British public alarmed by the state of the economy and weary of a Conservative Party soap opera that has chewed through two prime ministers in as many months.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)